vega-ken/tasks-today-habitica/README.md

 - [ ] Enable daily tasks and habits also (those will be added to the navbar).
 - [ ] Add notes to tasks with a character.
 Example: if you write "Task 1 | Note of task 1", the program should separate the two of them.
 - [ ] Enable edit button or remove it.
-- [ ] Enable the navigation button change the order of the tasks in the server.
+- [ ] Enable the navigation button sync the order with Habitica' server.
 - [ ] Add an indicator for the synchronization with Habitica' server.
+- [ ] Enable the user to choose difficulty of new tasks.

 ### Additional